ivanpahlevi8/Challenge/README.md

 #### User See List Product Based On Category In Store
 This feature is used for user to see all list of items in store based on items category.
 This features also need for user to logged in using their account in database.
+This feature is using Get request from API.
 To access this feature, user can go to url, <br/>
 ``` sql
 http://localhost:2020/user-category?item_category=Food and Beverage
 ```